cometbft/cometbft/spec/abci/abci++_basic_concepts.md

   It is not called for precommit votes received after the height is concluded but while waiting to accumulate more precommit votes.
   `VerifyVoteExtension` provides the two vote extension information (non-/replay-protected) to the Application.
   The replay-protected part is signed with chain-ID, height and round (canonical vote extension) whereas the non-replay-protected part is signed as provided in `ExtendVote`.
+  If vote extensions are enabled, both types of vote extensions will be signed even if no non-replay protected vote extensions were used.
+  If vote extensions are disabled, both types of vote extensions and their signatures will be empty.
   Application specific replay protection mechanisms for that data can be implemented as part of `VerifyVoteExtension`.
   The logic in `VerifyVoteExtension` MUST be deterministic.

 - [**FinalizeBlock:**](./abci++_methods.md#finalizeblock) It delivers a decided block to the